daybreak0809/daybreak.github.io/_posts/2018-12-13-smart-sensor.md

 KIKI is the name of coffe delivery model made my J, S and N in Hanyang University at Ansan.
 In this post, I'll let you know about our cute delivery service, kiki

-{% include image.html url="/media/2014-02-27-hello-cosette/cosette.jpg" width="100%" description="Amanda Seyfried as Cosette on the 2012 movie." %}
+{% include image.html url="https://s1.narvii.com/image/nxeigvbxdqldsifavaxnc3qao6p36hdr_hq.jpg" width="100%" description="The motive of our robot, kiki's delivery service" %}

-This new version of Thinny comes with mobile support and some bugfixes.
+This picture above is our robot's motive, the movie 'Kiki's delivery service'.
+We wanted to make an adorable robot to deliver coffees to customers with joy and happiness in cafes.

 ## Usage